crose72/OperationSquirrel/Docs/Setting-up-AirSim.md

     ###### Note: Again these steps are taking place in the `Colosseum` directory instead of AirSim because we cloned Colosseum

 ## Connecting SITL to AirSim
-#### You should already have SITL working independently before proceeding with these instructions
-#### AirSim is supposed to work with WSL2 according to these instructions: https://discuss.ardupilot.org/t/gsoc-2019-airsim-simulator-support-for-ardupilot-sitl-part-ii/46395/5, but I could not make it work with WSL2, I can get it working with WSL version 1, however
-#### These steps were done on Windows 11
+#### You should already have SITL working independently before proceeding with these instructions.
+AirSim is supposed to work with WSL2 according to these instructions: https://discuss.ardupilot.org/t/gsoc-2019-airsim-simulator-support-for-ardupilot-sitl-part-ii/46395/5, but I could not make it work with WSL2, I can get it working with WSL version 1, however.
+These steps were done on Windows 11.
+Steps 1-4, and 9 should only need to be done the first time.

 1. Set up the ArduPilot development environment according to `[Start-Here] 2.Setting-up-the-workflow.md`
 2. Make sure you are using WSL version 1